Registration is open! Join us for the next live-stream Causal Mediation Analysis Training: July 12-14, 2021.

 Questions?
 Email the CMA team at Columbia.CMA@gmail.com.

-The Causal Mediation Analysis Training is hosted by Columbia University's SHARP Program in the Mailman School of Public Health.
+The Causal Mediation Analysis Training is hosted by Columbia University's SHARP Program at the Mailman School of Public Health.